 You can do it either way.
 The only difference is two of the cylinder studs (upper centre ones) are shorter for the dual-port heads, and the inlet manifold and upper cylinder tinware are different.

 I've heard two stories about using the 1300cc heads.
 It was my belief that they would actually fit on the 1600cc cylinders without modification, but others have said "you need to fly-cut the heads".
 Whether the fly-cutting was to change the combustion chamber volume (re the compression ratio issue) or whether it was because the TOP of the 1600cc cylinder is different to the BOTTOM (since the bottom definitely fits into the same case hole), I don't know and the folks saying "fly-cutting is needed" won't say.
+I haven't tried this particular modofication myslef, having only ever owned 1500 and 1600 bugs.

 It's amazing what a mix-n-match engine the VW has.